rzymek/rzymek.github.io/content/post/excel-zip64.md

 ### End of central directory record

+Nothing out of the ordinary here as well.
+Standard stuff:

 ```
  50 4B 05 06 00 00 00 00 08 00 08 00 09 02 00 00 18 6F 30 21 00 00
 |-----------|-----|-----|-----|-----|-----------|-----------|-----|